- Anhydrous ammonia is free of water. In this form, it exists as a compressed gas or liquid.

 Compressed anhydrous ammonia is very cold.
 Companies use it as a refrigerant in large industrial applications as well as smaller cold rooms.

 Ammonium nitrate is primarily used as a fertilizer.
 The scale of agricultural production makes this an important product with a high consumer demand.
 The International Fertilizer Association forecast a worldwide demand of 200 million tons of ammonia in 2018.

 Industrial applications use ammonium solutions.
 They are also found in many cleaning solutions.
 Commercial cleaning companies use large quantities of ammonia containing products.

 Although ammonia gas is lighter than air, these vapors tend to hug the surface of the ground.
 They travel away from the source of a leak at ground level.

 Ammonia forms an explosive mixture with air.
 This was the case of an ammonia-related explosion at a fertilizer facility in Texas.
 Hundreds of people suffered injuries in the 2013 incident and 15 people lost their lives.

 Ammonia vapors are also very corrosive.
 They cause severe skin burns and damage to eyes.
 Ammonia is toxic if inhaled or ingested.
 Immediate medical treatment is essential after exposure to ammonia.

-Due to its explosion risk, store ammonia in a fire-rated chemical storage building.
-Regulators may require this depending on how far the ammonia storage location is from an occupied building.
+Due to its explosion risk, ammonia storage conditions should include a fire-rated chemical storage building.
+Your local fire official or Authority Having Jurisdiction (AHJ) may require this depending on how far the ammonia storage location is from an occupied building.

 Use an ammonia gas detector in the building to pick up the release of ammonia vapors.
 This will identify a leak and notify the relevant people via an alarm.
 Early detection enables a safe and timely response to resolve the leak.